Ocel0tSec/NTIR_2026/README.md

 ## Attack Path Overview

-The lab follows a five-phase kill chain.
+The lab follows a five phase kill chain.
 Each phase introduces a core cloud pentesting concept and a corresponding tool.

 | Phase | Objective | Technique | Tool |
 |-------|-----------|-----------|------|